 PS If you haven’t yet, check out my free ebook for much more guidance on overcoming anxiety, stress and related issues.

 PPS I offer no-cost, no obligation initial conversations by video chat.
-If you’d like to explore whether I can help you overcome your specific challenges, send me a reply to this email.
+If you’d like to explore whether I can help you overcome your specific challenges, contact me.